helloturbine/turbine-docs/docs/records/skus.md

 **Method 2**: Channels for this SKU:
 * On the SKU details page, scroll down to "Channels for this SKU."
-* Right-click the Shopify link, copy the link.
+* Right-click the Shopify link, copy the URL.
 * Paste the URL into a blank page.
 * This will enable you to identify both the Shopify product and variant IDs associated with the SKU from the URL.